 Consider an email signup as a targeted advert.
 Use data you know about your visitor such as the device used to consult your page, location or page context to make your offer pertinent.

-Mostly online strategy to convert visitors into the website is not targeted at treating every visitors in the same ways while they all behave differently.
+Most marketers use Marketing Online Strategy to convert visitors into the website.
+These strategies don't treat every visitors in the same ways since they all behave differently.

 This is the default placement for most of the website.
 It can change according to the style, wording, shape or size.

 We can get 2 types: first a text link or a CTA to a signup page or much effective, an inviting box where the visitor can enter his email address to sign up.

-No matter the style or type, the footer placement must be below all the content of the page as this example below for ASOS
+No matter the style or type, the footer placement must be below all the content of the page like this example below for ASOS

 Above others placement